 Or you can create a forum for other teachers and students.

-#6- Can a Teacher Start a Blog o a Free Platform
+#6- Can a Teacher Start a Blog on a Free Platform?

 But you shouldn’t.

-It’s because starting a blog on a free platform is like declaring yourself a hobby blogger.
+Because starting a blog on a free platform is like stamping yourself a permanent seal of a hobby blogger.

 And that’s fine if you want to blog out of passion and have zero interest in making money with your blog.

-But if you intend to make money, then going with self-hosted WordPress is key.
+But if you intend to make any money online, then going with self-hosted WordPress is key for growth.

 How to Start a Teacher Blog (Conclusion)

-the internet is the best lace for individuals to start their blogs and make money writing about what they love.
+the internet is the best place for individuals to start their blogs and make money writing about what they love.